-- a rejection of the principles underpinning the era of the 'one size fits all' comprehensive (though it is, of course, debatable whether such an era ever actually existed); - a concern to see the promotion of diversity among secondary schools and the extension of autonomy for 'successful' schools; and - a desire for private and voluntary sector sponsors to play a greater role in the organisation of secondary education secondary schools in operation by September 2003.
+- a rejection of the principles underpinning the era of the 'one size fits all' comprehensive (though it is, of course, debatable whether such an era ever actually existed); - a concern to see the promotion of diversity among secondary schools and the extension of autonomy for 'successful' schools; and - a desire for private and voluntary sector sponsors to play a greater role in the organisation of secondary education.

+As a prime means of promoting 'diversity', the Government intends to accelerate the Specialist Schools Project so that there will be around 1,000 specialist secondary schools in operation by September 2003.
 We now know that all specialist schools and colleges will receive a £100,000 capital grant plus £123 per student per year - a total of £225,000 for a school of 1,000 students.
 This will prove particularly divisive over the next five years as nearly half (46%) of all maintained secondary schools become specialist schools, while the other half have to be content with non-specialist status and no additional funding.